CIERA: Cavitation-Induced Erosion Risk Assessment Model (ANL-SF-19-118)

 Cycle-to-cycle variability (CCV) is known to be detrimental to SI engine operation resulting in partial burn and knock, and an overall reduction in the reliability of the engine.
 Modelling CCV in SI engines is challenging because computationally intensive high-fidelity methods are required; and CCV is experienced over long timescales requiring simulations to be performed over hundreds of consecutive cycles.
 The PPM4CCV approach is to perform multiple parallel simulations, each of which encompasses multiple cycles, by perturbing simulation parameters such as the initial and boundary conditions.
 More information: Parallel Methodology to Capture Cyclic Variability in Motored Engines

-Muhsin Ameen, Mechanical Engineer, Energy Systems
+Muhsin Ameen, Research Scientist, Energy Systems

 TESF: Tabulated Equivalent SDR Flamelet Model (ANL-SF-16-159)